Auxin: Hormonal activity

 development at all levels in plants, from the cellular level, through organs, and ultimately to the whole plant.

 Molecular mechanisms

 When a plant cell comes into contact with auxin, it causes dramatic changes in gene expression, with many genes up- or down-regulated.
 The precise mechanisms by which this occurs are still an area of active research, but there is now a general consensus on at least two auxin signalling pathways.

 Perception

 The best-characterized auxin receptors are the TIR1/ AFB family of F-box proteins.
 F-box proteins target other proteins for degradation via the ubiquitin degradation pathway.
-When TIR1/ AFB proteins bind to auxin, the auxin acts as a 'molecular glue' that allows these proteins to then bind to their targets (see below).
+When TIR1/ AFB proteins bind to auxin, the auxin molecule acts as a 'molecular glue', a term coined by Ning Zheng, that allows these proteins to then bind to their targets (see below).
+The atomic structure of the perception mechanism of auxin by TIR1 was determined by X-ray crystallography.

 Another auxin-binding protein, ABP1 is now often regarded as an auxin receptor (at the apoplast), but it is generally considered to have a much more minor role than the TIR1/AFB signaling pathway, and much less is known about ABP1 signaling.